MHSoquiat/kubernetes-practice/4-updates-rollout/README.md

 - Roll back to previous stable versions to ensure reliability

-This project highlights the importance of Deployments in Kubernetes as a powerful abstraction for managing workloads.
-Deployments not only simplify Pod and ReplicaSet management but also provide advanced capabilities like rolling updates, rollback strategies, and scaling.
-By practicing with this project, learners strengthen their understanding of reliable, production-ready workload management in Kubernetes, which is essential for building robust and scalable cloud-native applications.
+This repository provides hands-on practice in managing Kubernetes Deployments, a critical resource for maintaining applications in containerized environments.
+By following the steps, learners gain practical knowledge of how deployments, ReplicaSets, and pods interact in Kubernetes.
+The repository serves as a solid foundation for understanding declarative configuration, scaling applications, and validating deployment health in real-world DevOps workflows.